Links

 The liquidation price for a position is calculated based on the entry price and amount of collateral provided.
 The higher the leverage, the lower the collateral amount, therefore the higher the risk of liquidation.

-When a position is liquidated, the user loses all the collateral reserved on the position.
+When a position is liquidated, the collateral for the position is lost.

 LP